Danville, Virginia: Garland Street and historic districts

 Millionaire's Row has many homes built in the late 19th and early 20th centuries by successful tobacco planters, who gained their wealth in this commodity crop.
 The mansions are in an area of many street trees and often have their own well-developed landscaping.

 The entire area of Penn's Bottom, the nickname for the part of Main Street that was developed as the first suburb of Danville during the tobacco boom of the late 19th century, has been designated as a historic district.
 Other recognized historic districts include The Old West End, Tobacco Warehouse, Downtown Danville, Holbrook–Ross Street, and North Main.

 Also located in this district is the "Sutherlin Mansion", now used as the Danville Museum of Fine Arts and History.
 This Italianate mansion was the plantation home of Major William T. Sutherlin, a major tobacco processing industrialist, banker, politician, and Confederate quartermaster.

-In April 1865, he offered his mansion to President Jefferson Davis and his cabinet as the site of the last "Capitol of the Confederacy" after the fall of Richmond.
+In April 1865, Sutherlin offered his mansion to President Jefferson Davis and his cabinet as the site of the last "Capitol of the Confederacy" after the fall of Richmond.
 The museum and its grounds occupy a block in this district.

 In the late 19th century, Sutherlin's surrounding plantation was subdivided and developed to create the surrounding residential neighborhood.

 Churches

-Danville is known as "the city of churches" because it has more churches per square mile than any other city in the state of Virginia.
+Danville is known as "the city of churches" because it has more churches per square mile than any other city in the Commonwealth of Virginia.